Milk

 Dairy - Related Articles

-Jongia Mixing Technology has initiated numerous mixing processes all over the world using her agitators.
-In some of these mixing processes, crystallization was a key factor in acquiring the desired final product.
-The process of crystallization is well-known in the
+Jongia Mixing Technology has initiated many mixing processes worldwide with its agitators.
+In some of these mixing processes, the elimination

 Jongia propellers are a valuable addition to the mixing process